backstage/backstage/docs/features/kubernetes/configuration.md

 Configuring the Backstage Kubernetes integration involves two steps:

 1. Enabling the backend to collect objects from your Kubernetes cluster(s).
-2. Surfacing your Kubernetes as part of a catalog entity
+2. Surfacing your Kubernetes objects in catalog entities

 ## Configuring Kubernetes Clusters